-With a feeling of indescribable expectation, I depart for my first appointment so-to-speak with Friedrich Wilhelm Herschel, born 15 November 1738 and died 25 August 1822.
+With a feeling of indescribable expectation, I depart for my first appointment with so-to-speak Friedrich Wilhelm Herschel, born 15 November 1738 and died 25 August 1822.
 My destination was 19 New King Street Bath, where William resided many years ago.
 Bath, a world heritage site, is a beautiful Georgian city with delightful crescents, terraces and architecture situated in the south-west of the country.
 William moved to London in 1757 and anglicized his name to William Frederick Herschel.

-The first-floor displays William's passion, with various original telescope mirrors of polished speculum metal.
-There is a replica of the reflecting telescope used by William on the eve of 13 March 1781 when the planet Uranus was discovered by him.
+The first-floor displays William's with various original passion, of polished telescope mirrors There speculum metal. replica of the reflecting telescope used by William on the eve of 13 March 1781 when the planet Uranus was discovered by him.
 He began his famous manuscript "Review of the heavens".
 His sister Caroline, his ever-present assistant, stayed with him and made notes of everything that passed before his eyes.
 William discovered thousands of double stars, clusters and nebulae, yet he never discovered a comet.